-\\If you have any questions about what medical documents you will need, you should contact Dr. Denison by phone and email before 1:00 pm the day of the exam (and leave a phone number where you can be reached).
+\\If you have any questions about what medical documents you will need, you should contact Dr. Denison by email before 2:00 pm the day of the exam (and include a phone number where you can be reached).

 Homework and Case Study Sessions